lelechen63/Talking-head-Generation-with-Rhythmic-Head-Motion/data/README.md

 # Data Prerprocessing for one video:

-NOTE: The code has not been tested yet!!!
+NOTE: The video path need to be absolute path

  - > Install face_alignment package: